 How To Dry Herbs In The Microwave: STEPS

-Select the plants you would like to dehydrate.
+- Select the herbs you would like to dehydrate.
 Good choices include basil, oregano, and dill, but you can try any herb you would like.
 I would recommend taking the woody stem off if you have a herb such as rosemary.

-Wash your plants and pat them clean with a paper towel using.
-Leave them out to completely dehydrate until the water evaporates.
+- Wash your herbs and pat them clean with a paper towel.
+Leave them out to completely dry until the water evaporates.
 You don't want any water on your greenery before drying them in a microwave.

-Place the paper towel or towel containing the plants into the microwave and set it on high power for 30 seconds.
-Check them and if they need to continue to dehydrate for a bit more, continue microwaving them in 15 second increments until they're dry.
-You will know they are completely dried when they crumble easily.
+- Place the paper towel or towel containing the herbs into the microwave and set it on high power for 30 seconds.
+Check them and if they need to continue to dry out for a bit more, continue microwaving them in 15 second increments until they're completely dry.
+You will know they are totally dried and finished when they crumble easily.

 If you are looking for a tool to dehydrate herbs for a recipe using this method, (or if you are further interested in drying flowers and preserving their color for crafts and projects or including edible dried flowers in baking and recipes) we would like to recommend the Microfleur.